silnrsi/pysilfont/docs/feaextensions.md

 single term -- which Adobe currently requires to be a glyph.
 For convenience of expression, we'll call the sides of the rule the *sequence side* and the *singleton side*.

-Rules that we need to expand meet the following criteria:

 *   Non-contextual substitution
 *   Uses the 'by' keyword
 *   Singleton side references a glyph class.